 By way of combinations one must try to attain material advantage, by exchanging one piece for two, or two for three, etc. In the endgame, material advantage generally leads to a win.
 But two wolves against one wolf is regarded as a draw after seven moves.
 A rule of thumb is that the wolf’s value is equal to 2 draughts.
 If both parties have a wolf, subsequent wolves are of less value.

 A good strategy is to try and get the first wolf, because this piece will cause a lot of damage to the opponent, provided he cannot capture the wolf quickly.
 You should try to hinder the opponent from getting a wolf, by keeping your lines closed so that he cannot break through.
 Remember that pieces can capture backwards, so you do not necessarily need to keep a thick layer of draughts in the last rows.
 Pieces that are too far advanced become fragile.
 You should try to keep your side organised in effective blocks, instead of spreading them out in many isolated pieces.

-In my program, the Frisian rules are all enforced, with the following exceptions.
+In my program, the Frisian rules are enforced, with some exceptions (see above).
 The seven moves rule in endgames with two wolves against one is not enforced.
 (The player can himself check the moves list.)
 Nor is it necessary to enforce the rule that wolf vs. wolf is a draw.

 Billberg, G.J.
 (1838-1839).
 Hand-bibliothek för sällskapsnöjen, eller systematiskt ordnande spel, lekar och konster.
 Stockholm.

 Michaelsen, P. (1998).
 ‘Somme trak også tavl’.
 Ord og Sag 18, 1998.